channelaccess/ca_matlab/Readme.md

 # Overview
 The __ca_matlab__ package provides an easy to use Channel Access library for Matlab.
-This document describes how to interface Epics via Channel Access within Matlab.
-The
+This document describes how to use the package within Matlab.

 The latest released of this package can be downloaded [here](https://github.com/channelaccess/ca_matlab/releases).